What is Night Eating Syndrome?

 Do you have any questions for us?
 Get in touch with us through our online contact form.

-Self-hypnosis may also work well when used in conjunction with counselling.
+When it comes to nocturnal eating disorder treatment, Self-hypnosis may also work well when used in conjunction with counselling.
 You can download our Night Eating Syndrome Self Hypnosis recording from our website.

 Frequently Asked Questions